 The Alfred State Opportunity Program (ASOP) offers higher education opportunities to applicants with a recognized high school diploma or its equivalent who do not meet specified program requirements but who show potential for college success.

 ASOP is an extended program which may take students an additional year to complete degree requirements.
 Associate-degree graduates may then enter directly into the corresponding baccalaureate degree program or the technology management BBA degree program, if desired.
-Coursework is paced to enhance chances for success.
+Coursework is paced to offer students an enhanced chance for success.
 The ASOP program allows for lighter course loads, college preparatory and development courses (as needed), and other support services.
 Please note that ASOP is not available for students studying online, for those programs which are part of the School of Applied Technology, or for computer science, diagnostic medical sonography, engineering science, nursing, and radiologic technology programs.

 ASOP was created with academic success and personal pride in educational achievements as its primary goals.
 Individual pacing of course work plus personal assistance are just two of the ways to achieve these goals.